 Ever seen a toddler have a complete meltdown at 5:00 pm—going from cheerful and happy to distraught and angry in 2 seconds flat?

 Well, we adults aren’t actually that much different.
 It’s harder to manage difficult emotions when we’re exhausted and tired!

-Take good care of your body and your emotions will usually take care of themselves.
+Take good care of your body and your emotions will often take care of themselves.

 If you want to feel more in control of your moods and emotions, start by taking control of your body—what you eat, how much you move, and how well you sleep.